glasswalk3r/ubuntu-justched/README.md

 The package libdesktop-notify-perl on Ubuntu Trusty is outdated.
 [Desktop::Notify](http://search.cpan.org/search?query=Desktop%3A%3ANotify&mode=all) 0.05 has changes in it's API and I found out that I couldn't get a icon being show in notifications.
 Hopefully this will be changed in the future.

-The Java-Package program expects input from the end-user to accept default values. justched use Expect to handle that, so if the prompt changes, justched will fail to do the right thing.
+The Java-Package program expects input from the end-user to accept default values. justched uses [Expect](https://metacpan.org/pod/Expect) to handle that, so if the prompt changes, justched will fail to do the right thing.

 As any other web crawler, justched might also fail if the Java website changes their HTML.
 This may include a different way to request your acceptance of
 Java license (maybe they will also ask us to dance the [Macarena](https://www.youtube.com/watch?v=XiBYM6g8Tck) to do it).